- October 12, 2017

 If the products used within an organization have a powerful set of APIs, it may be possible to automate this whole process flow, including change control creation, change approval for standard changes, scanning the system, etc. As I mentioned, there’s a large shortage of cybersecurity professionals.
 Automating the low hanging fruit by selecting the right platform allows your incident responders to focus on truly critical issues.

 So, what is the result of these efforts?

 Compliance has traditionally been a taxing endeavor to businesses, but it can be as simple as running a report.
 When you have solid processes and your automation tools are doing large portions of the documentation, compliance burdens all but melt away.

-If you’d like to hear more about SecOps and how it can enable your business, join our Virtual Briefing on November 7th to discuss how ServiceNow can be used for real-time monitoring of compliance activities and posture, while automating security incident response.
+If you’d like to learn more about SecOps and how it can enable your business, watch our webinar on-demand to see how ServiceNow can be used for real-time monitoring of compliance activities and posture, while automating security incident response.